Website menus seem easy.

 Just remember that when you’re done flexing your creative muscles, that you place your menu (or hamburger icon) in an easy-to-find and expected location.

 All that said, just because you follow the “rules” of what makes for a good navigation experience, and your instincts tell you that what you’ve done makes sense, that doesn’t always mean your visitors will agree.
 Anything that deviates from what they expect from your site or that causes undue confusion or frustration could potentially cost you conversions.
 This is why A/B testing is an absolute must for your navigation.

-About the Author: Nathan James Oulman writes around the web on conversions and Web Hosting.
-When he can he contributes to his site Dailyhosting.
+Nathan James Oulman writes around the web on conversions and Web Hosting.
+He is a real estate agent in Sandpoint, Idaho.